- What is a cataract?

 What are the benefits of cataract surgery?

 Cataract surgery is a common procedure with excellent surgical outcomes.
-The most obvious benefit of cataract surgery is improved vision but, it may also contribute to an improved quality of life, greater independence from spectacles, and improved mental health.
+The most obvious benefit of cataract surgery is improved vision but, it may also contribute to an improved quality of life, greater independence, and improved mental health.

 Improved vision can improve your quality of life